cammcinnes/Gym-Workout-Log/project_k2h3b/README.md

 added to description.
 - As a user, I want to be able to save my list of all the workouts
 - As a user, I want to be able to reload my list of workouts from file.

-# Phase 4: Task 2

-I have chosen to include the use of a Map interface in my code.
-I used a Map in the class AllWorkouts.

-# Phase 4: Task 3

-- I would refactor StrengthWorkoutsApp to adhere to the SRP by creating a class responsible for the GUI and leave StrengthWorkoutsApp responsible for the code within the java interface and methods.
-I would also establish a bidirectional association between the two classes in order to maintain functionality.